cnt000paramount/chii-docker/README.md

-# Chii repository with docker file to help deployng chii in you own server
+# Chii repository with docker file to help deploying chii in you own server

 https://github.com/liriliri/chii